kqito/use-global-context/README.md

 ## Why
 The [`context API`](https://reactjs.org/docs/context.html) allows you to create a simple store.

 However, it can lead to unnecessary renders if you don't split the context with proper granularity.
 It also doesn't have a feature like redux's useSelector.
 That means you have to memo.
-Please see [the solutions](https://github.com/facebook/react/issues/15156#issuecomment-474590693).
+Please see [the basic solutions](https://github.com/facebook/react/issues/15156#issuecomment-474590693).

-This library is intended to prevent unnecessary renders with selector, which is a problem with the context API.
+This library is intended to prevent unnecessary renders with selector, which is a problem with the context API and easily manage global state.

 ## Installation
 You can install the package from npm.